Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'List' and the resource 'projects (cases) in Capsule CRM', and specifies optional filtering by status.
-It distinguishes itself from sibling tool 'filter_projects' by noting that this tool returns results in default order without sort support, while the alternative is for structured queries.
+The description clearly states the verb 'list' and the resource 'projects (cases)', with optional filtering by status.
+It distinguishes itself from the sibling 'filter_projects' by noting what it cannot do (sorted queries), making the purpose very specific.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.